Who Is Jasmine Plummer?

-Jasmine Plummer of Harvey, Illinois, took to playing football as a kid, eventually joining the Harvey Colts as part of the Pop Warner youth athletic organization.
-Coached by her uncle, Plummer became a star quarterback who led her team to the organization's Super Bowl when she was just 11 years old, becoming both the first female quarterback and the first black female athlete to do so.
+Jasmine Plummer took to playing football as a kid, eventually joining the Harvey Colts as part of the Pop Warner youth athletic organization.
+Coached by her uncle, Plummer became a star quarterback who led her team to the organization's Super Bowl when she was just 11 years old, becoming both the first female quarterback and the first Black female athlete to do so.
 Her story was depicted in The Longshots, a film starring Keke Palmer.

 Born in the earlier half of the 1990s, Jasmine Plummer was raised in Harvey, Illinois, and as a kid, took to playing football with other children in her neighborhood.
 With initial concern from her mother about taking up the sport, noting that she wasn't intimidated by boys much larger than she was, the young athlete was coached and mentored by her uncle, Fred Johnson.
 He eventually signed his niece up for the leagues that are part of Pop Warner, a nonprofit with international outreach that holds athletic programs for tweens and teens.